willleeney/willleeney.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "William Leeney"
-excerpt: "About me"
+excerpt: "William Leeney"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+I'm passionate about AI, Open-Source Software, ~~Crypto~~, Yoga and Basketball.

+`AI Solutions Specialist` I excel at solving novel problems with AI.
 I'm a PhD student of Artificial Intelligence in the School of Engineering Mathematics and Technology at the University of Bristol supervised by [Dr. Ryan McConville](https://ryanmcconville.com).
-I'm passionate about Open-Source Software, ~~Crypto~~, Yoga and Basketball.
-If you have any questions that I can help with, please feel free to reach out via email at will.leeney@bristol.ac.uk or on LinkedIn. <a href="/files/leeney_will.pdf" download="leeney_will.pdf">Click here to download my CV.</a>
+If you have any questions that I can help with, please feel free to reach out via email at `will dot leeney at outlook dot com` or on LinkedIn.
+If you want to take a look at my CV then <a href="/files/leeney_will.pdf" download="leeney_will.pdf">Click here.</a>

-My PhD thesis is currently titled: <b>How to Train and Benchmark Graph Neural Network Clustering Algorithms.</b> In this, I detail the capability of graphs as a data representation and the practical application of node clustering.
-I show the importance of hyperparameter optimisation to a benchmark in community detection compared to using default parameters.
-I propose metrics for quantifying the randomness in current machine learning algorithm comparisons, illustrating the problems with current evaluations.
-It is then demonstrated that completely unsupervised learning is possible with no comparison to any ground-truth labels and how this aids federated learning between multiple clients.
+`Supervision` Throughout my academic journey, I have actively engaged in mentorship, guiding over 50 machine learning projects for final year undergraduates.
+I excel in helping students formulate research problems, design experiments, and effectively communicate their findings through written reports and presentations.

+`Thesis` <b>Unsupervised Graph Neural Networks: Training Strategies and Evaluation Principles.</b>
+- I demonstrated the need of a framework for more reliable evaluations showing the importance of experimental conditions.
+- I proposed empirically quantifying the sensitivity of performance comparisons to randomness.
+- I showed that it is possible to train GNNs with modularity to bypass a supervised optimisation in model selection or hyperparameter tuning.
+- I extended the framework to a new scenario for community detection, showing that multiple clients can collaborate on learning.

 Areas of Study
 ---